-Director, Duke Global Health Innovation Center - Duke Health
+Director, Duke Global Health Innovation Center - Duke University

 At the same time, there are big gaps in the quality of coverage.
 Many countries that nominally provide universal health coverage have serious access problems and inequalities.
 They also fail to exploit many opportunities for improving outcomes.
 Several recent studies, including reports by the US National Academy of Medicine and a special Lancet Commission, found widespread inefficiencies in care, leading to trillions of dollars in productivity losses annually in low- and middle-income countries.
 Millions die every year from treatable conditions.
 These problems lead many people—especially lower-income individuals—to pay for care, often for fee-for-service treatments of questionable value, from providers unconnected to publicly funded hospitals and clinics.

 Closing this spending and health care gap through public finance and donor funding is becoming harder, not easier.
 Aging populations, the growing burden of chronic disease, and the potential for many more (at least initially, more costly) life-improving medical technologies present escalating threats to the financial sustainability of health systems.
 It is time to radically reconsider the mechanisms for getting to the goal of universal health coverage.
 This shift will require rethinking the role of the private sector in achieving universal health coverage and a new level of private sector leadership from both non-profit and for-profit organizations.

 Innovations in care and genuinely integrated finance

 Our analysis points to the need to promote low-cost innovation and aggressive integration of public and private finance.